d1sc0/behuman/README.md

 ## BeHuman

-### Purpose
+### Purpose / Goal

 Create a new personal site/blog using serverless....

-- Want to explore improving web performance to reduce carbon emissions and understand the challenges.
+- So I can explore improving site performance to reduce carbon emissions and understand the challenges.
 - Remove my AWS costs for a seldom used ghost blog.
-- Build something that allows me to learn new skills and exercise the brain in other ways
+- Build something that allows me to learn new things and exercise the brain.

 ### To use...

-1.download/clone
+1. download/clone
-2.npm install
+2. npm install
-3.gatsby develop / build
+3. gatsby develop / build

 #### To do list...

-1. Finish theming blog articles
+1. Finish theming blog articles - WIP
-2. See if can use MDX
+2. See if can use MDX - Sorted
 3. Migrate old content
 4. Config CircleCI/ Stand up on Zeit
 5. Configure new domain